-Police responded to a shooting on North 11th Street in Baton Rouge
+Police respond to a shooting on North 11th Street in Baton Rouge

 BATON ROUGE-- Baton Rouge police responded to a suspected shooting on North 11th Street near the Elysian Apartments, this happened around 10:30 Monday night.

-WBRZ has reached out to law enforcement for more information about what lead to he shooting and whether anyone was arrested.
+WBRZ has reached out to law enforcement for more information about what lead to the shooting and whether anyone was arrested.

 More News